Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week4-promises.md

 # Generating Your Own API Key

-In this tutorial, we are using the Youtube API v3, provided by google.
+In this tutorial, we are using the Youtube API v3, provided by Google.
 In order to use this, Google provides a free API key which can be used to make 10,000 requests per day.
-This tutorial also assumes you have a google account, if you do not have one, please create one before you proceed.
+This tutorial also assumes you have a google accounts if you do not have one, please create one before you proceed.

 ## Steps